 10 | Kilyos – Istanbul

 I am aware Kilyos probably does not deserve to be on the list of the top best beaches in Turkey.
 Kilyos may seem mediocre if compared to the previous ones.
-But if you are in Istanbul and just want to cool down from the heat with a dip in the Black Sea, Kilyos is your best bet.
+But if you visit Istanbul and just want to cool down from the heat with a dip in the Black Sea, Kilyos is your best bet.

 Where to stay in Kilyos:

 Note: Probably some of the best beaches in Turkey are missing from this list, but I only wanted to include beaches I have been to.
 For this reason, I reserve the right to update this post every summer 🙂 As always all the pictures and opinions are my own.